 Morgan Stanley performed an historical share price analysis to obtain background information and perspective with respect to the relative historical share prices of Unocal and Chevron common stock.
-Consequently, Morgan Stanley reviewed the historical price performance of Unocal and Chevron common stock from April 1, 2004 through April 1, 2005.
-For the period from April 1, 2004 through April 1, 2005, the closing price of Unocal's common stock ranged from \$43.98 to \$62.08.
+Consequently, Morgan Stanley reviewed the historical price performance of Unocal and Chevron common stock from April 1, 2004 through April 1, 2005, the closing price of Unocal's common stock ranged from \$34.26 to \$64.35 and Chevron's common stock ranged from \$43.98 to \$62.08.
 Morgan Stanley noted that the closing price of Unocal common stock on April 1, 2005 was \$64.35 per share and the closing price of Chevron common stock was \$59.31 per share.
 Morgan Stanley also noted that the per share implied blended merger consideration was \$62.07 as of April 1, 2005.